MaxLaurieHutchinson/outreach-messenger/README.md

 ## Install in Codex

 Ask Codex to install the skill from this private repository using the skill-installer.
 The skill is at the repository root; use `outreach-messenger` as the installation name.
 GitHub access to this repository is required.

-## Origin

-Adapted from [Job Poster Outreach](https://github.com/MaxLaurieHutchinson/job-poster-outreach), preserving its voice, recipient-specific reasoning, evidence integrity and humanity pass.
-Follows the compact, self-contained packaging and editorial intent of [Medium Author](https://github.com/MaxLaurieHutchinson/medium-author).

-The scope now covers direct outreach beyond hiring.
-Proof, structure and the ask adapt to the purpose rather than forcing every message into an application narrative.
-The source repositories are provenance, not runtime dependencies.